 In the SoundBank Manager, click User Settings.

 You can see that there is a default SoundBank path.
-This path is a folder called GeneratedSoundBanks in the Wwise Project Folder on your harddrive.
-(Pic04 User Settings) If you leave it as it is and like to hear the SoundBank changes in your Game after generating the SoundBanks, you would have to manually copy the SoundBanks from this location to the Asset Folder of your Game Engine’s project directory.
+This path is a folder called GeneratedSoundBanks in the Wwise Project folder on your hard drive.
+(Pic04 User Settings) If you leave it as it is and like to hear the SoundBank changes in your Game after generating the SoundBanks, you have to manually copy the SoundBanks from this location to the asset folder of your game engine’s project directory.
 Sounds difficult?
 It is!
-Instead you could specify the path to the Asset Folder of your Game Engine’s project directory directly by clicking the Override Project SoundBank Paths check box and tell Wwise where your SoundBanks need to go.
+Instead you could specify the path to the asset folder of your game engine’s project directory directly by clicking the Override Project SoundBank Paths checkbox and tell Wwise where your SoundBanks need to go.

-Click the … button of your respected platform and navigate to the subfolder WindowsNoEditor\Platformer_Game\Content\WwiseAudio of your Platformer_DevBuild folder, then choose the folder of your respected platform and click Select Folder.
+Click the … button of your respected platform and navigate to the subfolder WindowsNoEditor\Platformer_Game\Content\WwiseAudio of the Platformer_DevBuild folder.
+Choose the folder for your platform and click Select Folder.
 (Pic05 SoundBank Paths)

-The updated SoundBank path appears for the platform you selected.
+The updated SoundBank path appears in the dialog box.

 Click OK to close the SoundBanks Settings window then click Generate Selected in the SoundBank Manager.
 (Pic06 Generate SoundBank)